 When you do this, manufacturers have a bigger incentive to design products that go the distance and can be easily repaired.

 Electronic waste (also known as e-waste) is a major problem because it can contain hazardous substances, including heavy metals and flame retardants.
 It also contains valuable materials that can be reused to make other products.

 A product stewardship scheme for e-waste is among the government’s plans to reduce waste, though details of what it will require and when it will kick in are yet to be released.

 In the meantime, if you’re making a purchase, use our reliability surveys to find which brands are more likely to last.

-Other countries are already moving to beef up consumers’ rights to get goods repaired, driven by growing environmental concerns.
+Other countries are already moving to beef up consumers’ rights to get goods repaired.

-In Europe, proposals are on the table that could force manufacturers to make spare parts more readily available and to improve the design of major appliances so they’re easier to repair.
+In Europe, rule changes will soon force whiteware manufacturers to make spare parts more readily available and to improve the design of major appliances so they’re easier to repair.